Aseemakram19/maven-app/README.md

 URL : http://public-ip:port/

 # We are done with our Setup #

+# Step - 7 : Nginx webserver #

+# Step - 8 : Domain #

+# Step - 9 : SSL certificate #

-## Step - 8 : After your practise, delete resources we have used in AWS Cloud to avoid billing ##
+# Step - 10 : After your practise, delete resources we have used in AWS Cloud to avoid billing ##